bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 `python train.py  --dataroot ./datasets/ihd/ --name unetatt --model unetatt --gpu_ids 1 --dataset_mode ihd --is_train 1 --no_flip --preprocess none --norm instance`

 Our trained model can be found in [BaiduCloud]().
-Download and put it under `./unetatt/checkpoint/unetatt/` To test and re-produce the results of `U-net+att` reported in our paper, run:
+Download and put it under `./unetatt/checkpoint/unetatt/` To test and re-produce the results of `U-net+att` , run:

 `python test.py  --dataroot ./datasets/ihd/ --name unetatt --model unetatt --gpu_ids 1 --dataset_mode ihd --is_train 0 --no_flip --preprocess none --norm instance`

 # Experiments

 When conducting experiments, we merge training sets of four sub-datasets as a whole training set to train the model, and evaluate it on the test set of each sub-dataset and the whole test set.
 Here we show some example results of different baselines on our dataset.
+More examples can be found in our main paper.

 ![](examples/results_syn.jpg)

 Besides, to evaluate the effectiveness of different methods in real scenarios, we also conduct user study on 99 real composite images, of which 48 images from Xue and 51 images from Tsai.
 Below we present several results of different baselines on real composite images.
-The 99 real composite images could be found in [BaiduCloud](https://pan.baidu.com/s/1z0fvp28gWswSCysw0eiUQg) and the corresponding results of our DoveNet could be found in  [BaiduCloud]()
+The 99 real composite images could be found in [BaiduCloud](https://pan.baidu.com/s/1z0fvp28gWswSCysw0eiUQg) and the corresponding results of our DoveNet could be found in  [BaiduCloud]().
+To visualize the comparison, we put the results of different methods on all 99 real composite images in Supplementary.

 ![](examples/results_real_comp.jpg)